jjv432/SeniorDesign/ArduinoIDEFolders/README.md

 There are also a couple of error messages that may present themselves:

 ```
-Being used by another process
+"...being used by another process"
 ```
 Close any other programs that may be connected to the PLC, likely an instance of OpenPLC.